realA10001986/Dash-Gauges/README.md

 # Dash Gauges

 This repository holds
-- some [DIY instructions](/DIY/) for building a Dash Gauge panel, as seen in the Delorean Time Machine,
+- some [DIY instructions](/DIY/) for building a Dash Gauge panel, as seen in the Delorean Time Machine, (currently being updated to the new Control Board)
 - (in the future) information on a CircuitSetup solution for said Dash Gauges,
 - and a suitable unified firmware for the DIY panel and the CircuitSetup solution.